allegro/blog/_posts/2021-07-23-become-a-senior.md

 ![Gallup](/img/articles/2021-07-23-become-a-senior/gallup.png)

 Practical example:
-I took the Gallup test and I have a "learner" talent - I like learning and I should share my knowledge.
+I took the Gallup test and I have a “learner” talent - I like learning and I should share my knowledge.
 Following the evaluation, the process sheet came out that I do not share knowledge.
 I decided to make a presentation about a subject that I know.
 I prepared a presentation about JMH (Java Microbenchmark Harness).
 I'm not a good speaker so I signed myself up for training about presentation.
 After that, I had the subject, knowledge and skills to do this.
 Estimates for this project were also achievable.
 It took me 6 weeks.
 In the middle of preparing this presentation, I discovered that is not what I have always wanted to do!